 From Cheeky British Chappie to Dallas to God like parts…

-Ian McShane has always been there in movies, on TV and now making his God-like presence known..
+Ian McShane has always been there in movies, on TV and now making his God-like presence known.

-So I noticed I haven’t done a starring post for a while, so here’s one concentrating on a character actor who now to me now defines British National Treasure.
-And the man of the moment being Ian McShane.
+I noticed I haven’t done a starring post for a while, so here’s one concentrating on a character actor who now to me now defines British National Treasure.
+And the man of the moment is Ian McShane.
 Emphasis on the now, as in the eighties when I first met this actor in Lovejoy, I only watched him – or the ending credits to his telly programme – as this show was followed by the Big D that was Dallas.
 And therefore one that I watched only so I wouldn’t miss precious moments of the big D. Just in case they put it out earlier in the schedule than promised.
 As yes, I was that obsessed.

 So here’s that and more film and TV memories of this wonderful character actor.
 But I still (hangs head) haven’t seen him in Game of Thrones (2016).
-And this despite its constant repeats over here so apologies if you a GoT fan..
-On the bright side if I ever get round to watching it, I promise to review it.
+And this despite its constant repeats over here so apologies if you a GoT fan.
+On the bright side, if I ever get round to watching it, I promise to review it.
 That is once the re-run starts again…

 Christmas on BBC1 1993 Lovejoy trailer, whyayetv

-Lovejoy was McShane’s 1980 and 90s loveable rogue, an East Anglian, smooth talking antique seller who I thought for years lived on a houseboat.
+Lovejoy was McShane’s 1980 and 90s loveable rogue, an East Anglian, smooth-talking antique seller who I thought for years lived on a houseboat.
 However, it could be another of those Sunday night series back then, there were so many back in the day.
 And now being shown in Finland.
 Proving there is no escape.
 Lovejoy was supported by the hapless Eric (Chris Jury) his assistant and his often drunk and antique loving pal, Tinker (Dudley Sutton).

-And Lovejoy‘s allegedly in line for a remake, so here’s hoping it’s not a case of Son of Lovejoy with some bland generic British actor as same.
+Lovejoy‘s allegedly in line for a remake, so here’s hoping it’s not a case of Son of Lovejoy with some bland generic British actor as same.
 I might let the powers that be off if said son is played by James Buckley, an actor I’ve enjoyed watching as a similar wide boy, in White Gold (2017) and as a clueless teen in The Inbetweeners (2008-10).
-With his presence in this almost Inbetweeners spin-off or prequel with another of the show’s cast, Joe Thomas in this show.
+With his presence in this almost Inbetweeners spin-off or a prequel with another of the show’s cast, Joe Thomas in this show.

-But back to Lovejoy in its hey day this established McShane as rough diamond like totty for our mum’s (or grandmothers) due to this portrayal of this priceless lead character.
+But back to Lovejoy in its heyday, this established McShane as rough diamond-like totty for our mum’s (or grandmothers) due to this portrayal of this priceless lead character.
 As were his special guest stars including Brian Blessed, Joanna Lumley and Burt Kwouk.

-DALLAS – Season 12 (1988-89) (Sue Ellen Gets Her Revenge On JR), Keith Norman, http://www.youtube.com
+DALLAS – Season 12 (1988-89) (Sue Ellen Gets Her Revenge On JR), Keith Norman

 I hated his character in Dallas, sorry Ian.
 But then I detested anyone who came between my favourite screen couple JR and Sue Ellen Ewing.
 I’m sure that would change on a rewatch now I’m of a certain age (and maturity).
 Or maybe not.
-Here he starred as Don Lockwood, a script writer and later Sue Ellen’s lover.
+Here he starred as Don Lockwood, a scriptwriter and later Sue Ellen’s lover.